LordEidi/fennel.js/README.md

 There are a few test cases to check the working of **Fennel**.
 Make sure to

-- run "npm install -g tape" to install needed dependencies.
+- check your configuration, especially the test user and password.
 - run an instance of **Fennel**.
-- check your configuration, especially the test user and password.
+- run: npm test

+You can find the test cases in the test directory.
+All cases are made to be run against your (local) copy of **Fennel**.

 ## Contribution ##